samb271/neuroshed/README.md

 # neuroshed 🧰

 Reusable PyTorch building blocks and models (attention, transformer blocks, embeddings, norms, ViT, etc..).
 These are *not* meant to be SOTA.
 They're lean implementations to unify and accelerate my own research projects.
-Certain design decisions, such as RMSNorm and GELU, are hardcoded.
+Certain design decisions (eg., RMSNorm, GELU, QK norm) are hardcoded to limit drift.

 ## Install